25 November. Saturday, Week 33

 The Sadducees, who did not believe in any hope of life beyond our eartly existence, present a scenario to Jesus which seeks to make belief in life after death look ridiculous.
 It is obvious they understand that Jesus himself teaches the reality of life after death.
 Their challenge is based on the presumption that any life after death would simply be a continuation of our physical, earthly life.
 In his reply Jesus challenges this presumption and declares that those who belong to the world of resurrection beyond this earthly life no longer die, but live with a life that is eternal.
 Therefore, there is no need for procreation or for marriage where procreation occurs.

-Logically, because the life that we enter after death is eternal, how we will relate to each other then will be totally different to how we relate to each other now.
+Logically, because the life that we enter after death is eternal, how people will relate to each other then will be totally different to how we relate to each other now.
 Jesus does not elaborate on how we will relate to each other in the next life; he simply states that this new way of relating to each other will be qualitatively different to how we relate to each other in this earthly life.
 When he speaks about what lies beyond this life, he uses images that suggest some form of communal life, such as the image of the great banquet where people gather together.
 He invites us to imagine a life in which we are in a new relationship with himself, with God, and with each other.
 Jesus' earthly ministry focussed on gathering people into a new kind of community.
 He understood this community, which was soon called the church, as a sign of the life to come.
 It pointed ahead to life in God's kingdom, even if the life of heaven is so totally new that no earthly experience can compare with it.